The Department of Physics

 Requirements for the MS degree

 To complete the MS in applied physics requires that you take 3 theory classes, 3 laboratory classes and 1 elective class that may be either.
 Each class takes one semester, and each is worth 4 credits, for a total of 28 credits.
 In addition, you complete an on-campus thesis or an off-campus internship or research laboratory, which counts for 6 credits.
-The M.S. degree thus has a total of 34 credits, and usually takes 4 semesters to complete.
+The MS degree thus has a total of 34 credits, and usually takes 4 semesters to complete.
 During the course of the degree students also obtain experience and training in scientific comunication.

 Core Theory Classes